dynatrace-oss/terraform-provider-dynatrace/docs/resources/http_monitor.md

 - `request` (Block List, Min: 1) A HTTP request to be performed by the monitor. (see [below for nested schema](#nestedblock--script--request))

+Optional:

+- `custom_properties` (Block List) [Preview only](https://docs.dynatrace.com/docs/whats-new/preview-releases).
+A set of custom properties assigned to the monitor.
+More information can be found [here](https://docs.dynatrace.com/docs/observe/digital-experience/synthetic-monitoring/http-monitors-classic/advanced-http-monitor-settings-classic). (see [below for nested schema](#nestedblock--script--custom_properties))

 <a id="nestedblock--script--request"></a>
 ### Nested Schema for `script.request`